DitriXNew/askme-copilot/README.md

 ### Confirm Action (ask-me-copilot-tool_confirmAction)
 USE FOR: ANY destructive action, breaking changes, production configs NEVER SKIP for: Deletions, schema changes, API modifications

+### Read Image (ask-me-copilot-tool_readImage)
+USE FOR: Analyzing project images, UI mockups, diagrams, icons
+PARAMETERS:
+- filePath: Path to the image file (relative or absolute)
+- description: Optional context about what to look for

 ## 4. COLLABORATION WORKFLOW
 1. START: Acknowledge task, identify ambiguities